 View A Map Of Our Location

 We are situated on the C301 just off the N21 National road between the cities of Perigueux and Bergerac.
 Our address is Chalagnac, which is a village about 5k away but we are just a 2k walk from the hamlet of Creyssensac where there is a church and a handful of houses.
 From here there are numerous walks in lovely countryside.
-There are a few houses near Chanteloube, we do have neighbours, so the house is not isolated but is very tranquil.
+There are a few houses near Chanteloube, so we have neighbours and the house is not isolated.

-Vergt 7k, below left, is our nearest market town.
-Here you will find banks, supermarkets, butchers, a post office, newsagents, dentist, bakers, patisserie, hardware store, hairdressers, confectioners, cafes, restaurants, the police, tourist information office and the hotel Du Parc.
-There are doctors in the town but should you have a minor ailment the chemists are very helpful and informative, plus they do speak some English.
-The weekly market is on Friday mornings, this is well worth a visit, if only to observe the French, who come from far and wide to buy or sell their local produce.
+Vergt 7k is our nearest market town.
+Here you will find 2 banks, 2 supermarkets, 2 butchers, a post office, newsagents, dentist, 3 bakers, patisserie, hardware store, hairdressers, confectioners, cafes, restaurants, the police, tourist information office and the hotel Du Parc.
+There are doctors in the town but the 3 chemists are very helpful and informative for all minor ailments and they do speak some English.
+The weekly market is on Friday mornings, this is well worth a visit if only to observe the French who come from far and wide to buy or sell their local produce.

 Bergerac is located approximately 35k to the south and lies on the banks of the river Dordogne, which has many bridges spanning its width.
 Once again there are many shops, restaurants, museums, historical sites and half-timbered houses in cobbled streets.
 It is home to 2 statues of Cyrano De Bergerac the hero of Edmond Rostand’s comedy, despite the fact that he never set foot in the place.
 There is also a tobacco museum.
 Bergerac quayside was once thriving with the traffic of wines, coal, coffee, fish and timber plus much more.
 Merchants and craftsmen loaded their wares onto boats called gabares, for delivery up and down stream.
 Markets are held on Wednesdays and Saturdays.
 Bergerac also has a hospital and is home to our nearest airport which is about a 35 minute drive from the house.

-The Dordogne river, seen above, meanders majestically through the valley's of the Dordogne region and there are more chateaux and castles in the area than anywhere in France.
+The Dordogne has more chateaux and castles than anywhere in France.
 Many were built during the 100 year’s war, some by the French some by the English.
 You will also find prehistoric cave paintings at places like Lascaux and Les Eyzies-de-Tayac.

 The Dordogne in the south west of France is like everywhere else, the weather trends are changing.
 However the climate is temperate and is generally governed by the Atlantic, it brings in some rain which makes this area greener than the south but the sun is warmer than the north so spring starts earlier and it stays warmer well into autumn.
 Summers can be hot with temperatures at times reaching over 30°c.